 How to make your own infused oil

-If you're feeling a little daring, you can also make your own infused oil or butter.
+If you're feeling a little daring, you can also make your own infused oil or ghee.

 To infuse your own goods, grab 4-5 cloves of garlic and boop them with a rolling pin or the bottom of a glass to open them up.
 Try to keep the pieces as large as you can so they're easier to remove, later.